Probesys/bileto/README.md

-# ProbeSuite (code name)
+# Bileto

-Welcome on the ProbeSuite repository.
-ProbeSuite is a code name for our future software of service desk and IT asset management.
+Welcome on the Bileto repository.
+Bileto is our future software of service desk and IT asset management.

 It is written with [Symfony](https://symfony.com/) 6.1 and works with [PHP](https://www.php.net/) 8.1.